ozkuran/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

+Highest Mean interval is equal to **835**.

 ## Inputing missing values

 ### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)

+Calculated missing values for each column.

 ```r